mrs-brubotics/documentation_brubotics/source/Configuration_for_Manual_Flight.rst

 Charging:
 ^^^^^^^^^^^
-Computing charging current : Firstly check the warning notice, that should have come with your battery, for an indication of the maximum rate of charge, expressed in xC, where x is a number (corresponding to x times the capacity of the battery).
+Computing the charging current: Firstly check the warning notice, that should have come with your battery, for an indication of the maximum rate of charge, expressed in xC, where x is a number (corresponding to x times the capacity of the battery).
 If the information is not provided, consider a maximal 1C rate.
-For our batteries ( `these <https://hobbyking.com/en_us/turnigy-graphene-professional-12000mah-6s-15c-lipo-pack-w-xt90.html?___store=en_us>`__ ), as the maximum rate given by the manufacturer is 1C and the capacity is 12000 mAh, the maximal charging current will then be 1C*12Ah = 12A.
-However, your charger has a maximal output wattage that may not be able to handle such a current.
+For our 6S batteries (i.e., `these <https://hobbyking.com/en_us/turnigy-graphene-professional-12000mah-6s-15c-lipo-pack-w-xt90.html?___store=en_us>`__ ), as the maximum rate given by the manufacturer is 1C and the capacity is 12000 mAh, the maximal charging current will then be 1C*12Ah = 12A.
+However, the charger has a maximal output wattage that may not be able to handle such a current.
 Our charger is rated 80W so, considering the maximal voltage of the battery (6S LiPo so 4.2*6 = 25.2V), the maximal current that the charger will be able to provide at that voltage is 80/25.2 = 3.17A.
-In conclusion, the battery can take a current of 12A for charging but the charger can only provide 3.17A for this battery so you'll have to set the current to 3.17A.
-For more information, please check `this documentation <http://www.tjinguytech.com/charging-how-tos/wattage-for-charging>`__ and `this documentation <https://www.rcgroups.com/forums/showthread.php?3092219-Lipo-22-2v-recommended-charging-settings>`__ .
+In conclusion, the battery can take a current of 12A for charging but the charger can only provide 3.17A for this battery so you will have to set the current to 3.17A or less as to not overpower the charger.
+For more information, please check `this documentation <http://www.tjinguytech.com/charging-how-tos/wattage-for-charging>`__ and `this documentation <https://www.rcgroups.com/forums/showthread.php?3092219-Lipo-22-2v-recommended-charging-settings>`__.

 * Put the red/black plug connectors in the battery charger.
 For the main lead beware of the polarity!
 Red on red, black on black;
 * Power on the battery charger;